English, Literature and Textual Interpretation - Master of Arts

 Scholarly Publishable Paper (3 credits):

 An alternative option for the exceptional student in the MA—English: Literature and Textual Interpretation program is the scholarly publishable paper.
-With the approval of the Graduate Director and an English graduate faculty member, a student may produce a scholarly paper of publishable caliber.
+With the approval of the Director of Graduate Studies and an English graduate faculty member, a student may produce a scholarly paper of publishable caliber.
 The publishable paper will typically originate from a writing project completed in a graduate seminar course or an independent study experience.
 It will consist of an advanced work of textual criticism of approximately 25-30 pages that the student will complete under the guidance of two English Department graduate faculty members and one graduate faculty member from a different department in a related field.
 The student will defend the paper in an oral exam.
 The project will include an explicit and compelling, if brief, argument for the contribution the article will make to prevailing disciplinary conversations.
 The paper will make a rhetorically sophisticated and theoretically informed argument.
 The project will demonstrate that the student has achieved familiarity with the audience expectations of relevant publications.
 This work must be submitted to a peer-reviewed publication to qualify as completed.
 This option will give students experience in preparing the kind of publication they will be expected to produce as practicing scholars in literary criticism, including the research and argumentation skills necessary to produce a rigorous and compelling textual analysis.